AriFordsham/GHCWiki/new-plugins.md

 ## New Backends

 Backends could be written using plugins as well.
-This would make it possible to pull the LLVM code generator out of GHC, and into a `cabal` package using the [ llvm](http://hackage.haskell.org/package/llvm) bindings on hackage, among other crazy things.
+This would make it possible to, for example pull the LLVM code generator out of GHC, and into a `cabal` package using the [ llvm](http://hackage.haskell.org/package/llvm) bindings on hackage (like the dragonegg plugin for GCC) among other crazy things.

 - New interface to `Plugin` that is used by `CodeOutput` for custom backends?